radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/16-migration-commands.md

 This chapter explains how to traverse, export, and import resources and their dependencies using commands.

-For more information, see the [RadiantOne Operations Guide](/operations-guide/01-overview).

 >[!note] The commands in this chapter do not support output format configuration.
-Refer to [Configuring Command Output Format](introduction#configuring-command-output-format) for more information.
+Refer to [Configuring Command Output Format](./01-introduction/#configuring-command-output-format) for more information.

 ### resource-traverse